XanClic/g1/README.md

     $ cmake ..
     $ make

-Of course untested on Windows.
-It will not work there, I can assure you of that.
+Of course untested on Windows, and it will most likely not work there without modifications.
-The least which is missing is linking GLEW in.

 Running
 -------